truls/dbrew/tests/README.md

 ### Test Case Configuration Options

-Specific test case configuration can be provided in the first lines of a test source using line comments starting with "//!".
-The following configurations are supported:
+Specific test case configuration can be provided in the first lines of a test source using line comments starting with "//!config=value".
+The following configurations are supported (the 'config' string in comment):

-* "//!driver = <source file>": a C source file to include in the compilation of this test case.
-Allows for minimal files by splitting off same source parts of test sources (e.g. a main() function).
+* "driver": a C source file relative to tests/ directory, to include in the compilation of this test case.
+Allows for small test files by splitting off same source parts of test sources (e.g. a main() function)
-* "//!cc": overrides the compiler to use.
-For .s/.c files, this defaults to "as"/$CC, respectively (if environment variable CC is not set, to "cc").
+* "cc": overrides the compiler to use.
+For .s/.c files, this defaults to "as"/$CC, respectively (if environment variable CC is not set, to "cc")
+* "ccflags": override compile flags to use, defaults to "-std=c99 -g"
+* "args": command line options to use when running the test.
+Default is empty

 To see if configuration options are applied correctly for a test case, use